danfuzz/useful-bits/README.md

   host.

 * `weak-import` &mdash; Library example.
-It is a proper library despite the fact that it attempts to export the symbol `notFound`, which is not exported by the host.
+It is a proper library despite the fact that it attempts to import the symbol `notFound`, which is not exported by the host.
 It succeeds, because it declares the symbol reference as "weak", which means that it gets set to `NULL` when the library is loaded.